 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 After a tunable amount of days, the subscription versions SV1 and SV2 are purged by the NPAC SMS housekeeping process.